- What is the application deadline?

 Do I need to submit transcripts?

-Yes, you need to submit official, sealed transcripts (two copies of each) to the Graduate College.
+Yes, you need to submit official, sealed transcript to the Graduate College.
 Transcripts must be submitted from all prior and/or current colleges and universities which you attended.
-You should request that transcripts be sent to you, rather than Radford University.
+You should request that transcripts be sent to Radford University.
 You then include them in your application packet to the Graduate College.
 These must be official transcripts, marked with the seal of the institution.

 Is there an application fee?